Northern Colorado's Premier Blues Festival

 Email info@greeleybluesjam.org with your publication or media outlet and whether you want photo passes, interview opportunities, or both.
 We will reply with details.

-Sign up for a shift on SignUpGenius.
+Volunteer sign-ups open closer to the festival.
 Volunteers work a 3-hour shift and get a free festival ticket and a free T-shirt.
-Questions?
-Email info@greeleybluesjam.org.
+Email info@greeleybluesjam.org to get on the list.

 Visit the Sponsors section on this site or email info@greeleybluesjam.org.